-The policies and procedures of the nursery meet the statutory framework for the Early Years Foundation Stage and covers all ten areas of the safeguarding and welfare requirements. (🗸) indicates policy documents that have been summarised and are shared with parents/carers when they enrol their child at the nursery.
-All other policy documents are available for parents/carers to view at all times.
-Policies will be reviewed and updated on a yearly basis if there are any amendments before this they will be indicated by a date on this front page
+The policies and procedures of the nursery meet the statutory framework for the Early Years Foundation Stage and covers all ten areas of the safeguarding and welfare requirements.
+All policy documents are available for parents/carers to view at all times.
+Policies will be reviewed and updated on a yearly basis.
+If there are any amendments before this, they will be indicated by a date on this front page